prateeksawhney97/Inbox-Smart-Contract/README.md

 A simple smart-contract in Ethereum which contains a message which everyone can change and retrieve.

-Testing using Mocha in test directory, and used Ganache network for testing.
+Testing using Mocha in test directory, and used Ganache network for testing purpose.
 Deployment on Rinkeby Ethereum Network using truffle-hdwallet-provider and Infura API to access their nodes in public Ethereum network.